rocky-linux/documentation/docs/labs/systems_administration_I/lab8-system_and_process_monitoring-I.md

 #### To terminate processes using `kill` signals

-1. Start a new sleep process and make note of its PID.
+1. Start a new sleep process and make a note of its PID.
 Type:

     ```bash
     (sleep 3600 & MYPROC2=$! && echo PID is: $MYPROC2) 2>/dev/null